yufanluo-math/yufanluo-math.github.io/_pages/about.md

 * Counterexamples to a conjecture of Tsfasman and Vladut.

 ## Teaching
+* Fall 2026,  Topics in cohomology theory of number fields, SIMIS.
 * Spring 2026, Galois cohomology of number fields, SIMIS
 * Fall 2025, Cohomology theory of profinite groups, SIMIS
 * Spring 2025, Profinite group theory, SIMIS